polytope-labs/hyperbridge/modules/ismp/pallets/token-gateway/README.md

 The pallet requires some setting up before the teleport function is available for use in the runtime.

 1. Register your native assets directly on `Hyperbridge` by dispatching  `create_erc6160_asset`.
 3. Set token gateway addresses for the EVM chains of interest by dispatching the `set_token_gateway_addresses` extrinsic.
-    This allows us validate incoming requests.
+These addresses are used to validate incoming messages.

 ## Dispatchable Functions